 Linderud Manor features one of Norway’s best-preserved historical gardens.
 Here you will find winding pathways, perennials, orchards, ponds, a tunnel of arched hazel, and promenades lined with linden trees.

 The Manor House, originally built as a summer residence by Erich Mogenssøn in 1713, features a mixture of Baroque and Empire styles.
 In 1812 Haagen Mathiesen renovated the building for year-round residency.

-We offer guided tours, concerts and other events on saturday and sundays throughout the summer.
+We offer guided tours, concerts and other events.
+See our calendar (in Norwegian).